CyanaEmorrachi/606d1/README.md

 # 606d1
-## This is a template for a simple R project that process PM2.5 data.
+## This is a template for a simple R project that process PM2.5 data.##

+All the R scripts are in the root folder.
 All metadata files are in .csv format for easy extraction and maximum compatibility.

 ## File Structure